Education & Training

 By providing training and education for individuals, we are ensuring that the next generation of health care professionals acquire both the skills and understanding of the concerns and needs of people with disabilities to successfully guide and provide care for them throughout their lifetime.

-The education mission of the Center for Spoken Language Understanding (CSLU) is to train students in computer science and electrical engineering to be able to understand, design, and apply computer algorithms and signal processing techniques.
+The Computer Science and Electrical Engineering (CSEE) programs represent the education mission of the Center for Spoken Language Understanding (CSLU).
+We train students to be able to understand, design, and apply computer algorithms and signal processing techniques.
 Unlike many other programs, ours is focused on solving complex problems in:

 - speech and language processing